Jakzon/electronics-intro/src/resources.md

 [Electrical What?!](http://electricalwhat.com/) is an online database of components.
 The innovative thing is that they allow you to search by component diagram appearance.
 That way, if you find a strange circuit diagram that you can't quite decipher, then you can use Electrical What?! to find what it is.

+[ROHM's Electronics basics](http://www.rohm.com/web/global/en_index) ROHM does a great job detailing the history and fundamentals of basic electronic components.

 Recommended Books
 ---